Welcome to Penn State Lehigh Valley!

 Register Now for YOUR New Student Orientation Day!

-If you have completed your Educational Planning Survey and Placement Exams, you are ready to sign up for your New Student Orientation (NSO) Day.
-This day is designed to welcome you to Penn State Lehigh Valley, familiarize you with the academic side of the University, and allow you to build your Fall 2013 class schedule.
+If you have completed your Educational Planning Survey and Placement Exam, you are ready to sign up for your New Student Orientation (NSO) Day.
+This day is designed to welcome you to Penn State Lehigh Valley, familiarize you with the academic side of the University, and allow you to build your Fall 2014 class schedule.

 Some things to know before you register:

-- You can choose from one of six days to visit campus during the registration process.
+- Choose from one of seven days to visit campus during the registration process.
+Dates fill up quickly.

 - Up to two (2) parents/guardians/family may attend with you.